auxon/griptape/docs/griptape-framework/data/artifacts.md

 An [AudioArtifact](../../reference/griptape/artifacts/audio_artifact.md) allows the Framework to interact with audio content.
 An Audio Artifact includes binary audio content as well as metadata like format, duration, and prompt and model information for audio returned generative models.
 It inherits from [BlobArtifact](#blob).

-## Boolean

-A [BooleanArtifact](../../reference/griptape/artifacts/boolean_artifact.md) is used for passing boolean values around the framework.

-!!! info
-    Any object passed on init to `BooleanArtifact` will be coerced into a `bool` type.
-This might lead to unintended behavior: `BooleanArtifact("False").value is True`.
-Use [BooleanArtifact.parse_bool](../../reference/griptape/artifacts/boolean_artifact.md#griptape.artifacts.boolean_artifact.BooleanArtifact.parse_bool) to convert case-insensitive string literal values `"True"` and `"False"` into a `BooleanArtifact`: `BooleanArtifact.parse_bool("False").value is False`.

 ## Generic

 A [GenericArtifact](../../reference/griptape/artifacts/generic_artifact.md) can be used as an escape hatch for passing any type of data around the framework.